boleet/sekhmet_dot_chat/README.md

 2. Run `npm install` in `/frontend/`
 3. Run `deploy.sh`

+You can find the compiled output in backend/target

 ## Credentials
 The right credentials should be inserted in the `/backend/src/main/resources/application.properties` file.